 Of course it’s important to the organisation

-We already know that a good working relationship between an admin. professional and her or his principal (boss) is important to the health and productivity of an organisation.
+We already know that a good working relationship between an assistant and her or his principal (boss) is important to the health and productivity of an organisation.

 It seems so simple

 For those who’ve never encountered difficulties in business relationships, it seems such a simple thing: show up, do your job well, and get along with others.